aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ﻿---
-title: Work with Digital Signatures – Aspose.Words for .NET
+title: Work with Digital Signatures in C#
 articleTitle: Work with Digital Signatures
 linktitle: Work with Digital Signatures
 description: "Aspose.Words for .NET allows you to digitally sign documents and detect, count, verify, and remove existing digital signatures."